oshaughnessy/sierramountainll/_pages/coaches.md

 ### Coaching Requirements

+At least one coach or manager from each team must attend a first aid class and a baseball training session, both provided by the league at the beginning of the season.
+The training will cover coaching fundamentals, including pitching, hitting, sliding, and fielding, at levels appropriate for the ages you'll be coaching.

 See Little League's [Appointing Managers, Coaches, and Umpires ](https://www.littleleague.org/university/articles/appointing-managers-coaches-and-umpires/).

 Skills and health training is covered at Little League's [Incorporating Effective Local Training Can Prep Volunteers for a Safer, More Successful Season](https://www.littleleague.org/university/articles/incorporating-effective-local-training-can-prep-volunteers-for-a-safer-more-successful-season/).

 ## Coaching Info